maheshsabnis/blazeclan_exp/es6/readme.md

     - List Employees Group by DepartmentName
     - Make sure that the Salary of EMployees for Specific Department enterd from UI (or hard code) will be increased by 20%
     - Show all Employees Sorted by EmpName

+# Date 28-08-2021
+1. Modify the userInfo object using Proxy with following Rules (Immediate)
+    - Consumer1(): must pass FIrstName, LastName, Occupation in UpperCase Characters.
+User Secret is still no accessible
+    - Consumer2(): Can access the USerSecret bu mkust no modify it
+    - Consumer3(): Can Modify the UserSecret but not Email and Occupation
+2. Create a Functional UI for Dipstach Order Logic using classes in Application Folder (UI is immediate and completed implementation tomorrow)
+    - Create COnstant arrays for
+        - TruckNo, Orders, Drivers, Destinations, DelivaryName
+    - Once the Trip is completed, display result in table for the Dispatch as follows
+        - DispatchId, TruckNo,DriverNamne, DestinationName, DelivaryName, STartDate and Time, EndDate and Time, ExtectedDateandTime, TolaTimeForDispatchTrip, If the time is less that expectedDate and time, the row must be in green color or show it in red color